helixhorned/ljclang/README.md

 * LuaJIT 2.0 or greater

 * LLVM/Clang -- from the Linux distribution or
   [here](http://apt.llvm.org/).
-Lately, development has been done using LLVM 4.0, which fixes a long-standing issue searching with system includes.
+Development is done using the latest stable version, but older versions should work mostly fine (except that interfaces exposed by newer version are not available, of course).

 Building
 --------

-The following builds the required support library `libljclang_support.so`, converts libclang C headers into a form that can be used by LuaJIT and finally extracts additional information using LJClang itself:
+The following command builds the required support library `libljclang_support.so`, converts libclang C headers into a form that can be used by LuaJIT (using a Lua program that essentially strips text that would not be understood by LuaJIT's `ffi.cdef`) and finally extracts additional information using LJClang itself:

 ~~~~~~~~~~
 LLVM_CONFIG=</path/to/llvm-config> make